Guide

 Developer primitives

-- REST API — Enterprise plan only (per public pricing page)
+- REST API: Enterprise plan only, based on public pricing references

 - No CLI